I’m going to go out on a limb and assume a few things about us.

 Sounds about right, doesn’t it?

-Since you’re here, I’m guessing that you’re working to launch or grow an online business.
+Since you’re here, I’m also guessing that you’re working to launch or grow an online business.

 And you’re on this path because of all the reasons I mentioned above, correct?

 But there’s also a chance that you’re here because you haven’t quite reached the level of freedom or financial success you were hoping for (or you simply don’t know how to get started).

 That this whole online adventure is turning out to be a little harder to figure out then you expected it to be.
 And you’re looking for a little help.
 You need some inspiration to keep you going, and you need some tactical direction and guidance so that you stop drifting and start making real progress.

 - Hit a wall on how much time you can give to your clients.
 You’re stuck in the trading time for dollars trap and you officially want out.

 - Can’t quite figure out how to increase your sales in a way that is sustainable for your one-woman operation.

 - Want to expand with your own products, courses, and community, but the introvert in you doesn’t know how to even begin putting yourself out there in that way.